 The common thread: tools treat conventions as a contract.
 When the contract holds, tools work.
 When it doesn’t, tools either break or force the team to maintain exceptions forever.

 Each decision below matters only if something in your stack cares about it.
-The notes below lean on what tools typically expect: pick the option that matches your automation, and if nothing in your stack cares either way, skip the decision — it won’t survive the next round of team change regardless of which side “won” the debate.
+The notes below lean on what tools typically expect.
+Pick the option that matches your automation.
+If nothing in your stack cares either way, skip the decision; it won’t survive the next round of team change regardless of which side “won” the debate.

 Naming: snake vs camel